thelunchbox/loanstreet-api-interview/README.md

 They would like to apply LoanStreet's logic to all of their loans, a huge win for LoanStreet's business!
-We've all agreed that an API would be the best tool, and you have been tasked with creating a proof-of-concept.
+We've all agreed that an API would be the best tool, and you have been tasked with creating an MVP (minimum viable product) for our customers.

 _**PLEASE DO NOT WORK MORE THAN SIX HOURS ON THIS PROJECT**_

 ## Requirements
+* Implement the API in the framework or language that you're most comfortable with
-* The deliverable shall include a web server that supports the following actions:
+* The deliverable shall include a web server that supports the following CRU(D) operations:
     * Create a loan with the following properties as input:
         * Amount
         * Interest rate
         * Length of loan in months
         * Monthly payment amount
-    * Get a loan created using the above action
+    * Get the created loan, by an identifier
-    * Update a loan created using the above action
+    * Update the created loan, by an identifier
+* **Out of scope**: Delete, Authentication, Authorization
 * The deliverable shall include a sample programmatic client for the aforementioned server
 _See [here](https://github.com/PyGithub/PyGithub) for an example_